wilboron/installment-loan-calculator/README.md

   "start_date": "24/05/1995"
 }
 ```
-Principal is how much is loaned.
+**Principal** is how much is loaned.
-Interest rate is the monthly effective rate for this loan.
+**Interest rate** is the monthly effective rate for this loan.
-Loan term is the loan duration in months.
+**Loan term** is the loan duration in months.
-Start date is optional, represent the day the loan will start.
+**Start date** is **optional**, represent the day the loan will start.
 If not supplied the current date is assumed.

+**POST /calculate-amortization-table**
+Used to calculate only the amortization table, without more information about the loan

-Returning the example below:
+Return the example below:

 `http POST :3000/calculate-amortization-table principal:=5000 interest_rate:=5 loan_term:=2`
 ```json